Lower Manhattan: Post-9/11 rebuilding

 Lower Manhattan has been experiencing a baby boom, well above the overall birth rate in Manhattan, with the area south of Canal Street witnessing 1,086 births in 2010, 12% greater than 2009 and over twice the number born in 2001.
 The Financial District alone has witnessed growth in its population to approximately 43,000 as of 2014, nearly double the 23,000 recorded at the 2000 Census.

 There are currently 61,000 residents in the Financial District of Lower Manhattan south of Chambers Street and more than 62 percent of the population is between 18 and 44.
 Lower Manhattan is home to more young professionals than Greenpoint, the East Village, and Downtown Brooklyn and on par with Downtown Jersey City and Williamsburg.

 In June 2015, The New York Times wrote that Lower Manhattan's dining scene was experiencing a renaissance.
 There are over 400 casual dining and more than 100 full-service dining restaurants in the area.
 The Village Voice, based at 80 Maiden Lane in the Financial District and historically the largest alternative newspaper in the United States, announced in 2017 that it would cease publication of its print edition and convert to a fully digital venture.

-On October 31, 2017, a man drove a pickup truck into the Hudson River Park's bike path between Houston Street and Chambers Street, killing eight people and injuring at least 15.
-Most of those who were hit were bicyclists.
-It was the first deadly terrorist attack in Manhattan since 9/11.

-Since 2010, a Lower Manhattan community known as Little Australia has emerged and is growing in the Nolita neighborhoodn.
+Since 2010, a Lower Manhattan community known as Little Australia has emerged and is growing in the Nolita neighborhood.